 You will have a rectangle at the end of row 6 that will serve as a bottom part of the bag.

-Bag sides (to crochet in rounds)
+Bag sides (to crochet in the round)

 Round 7: Ch 2 (counts as first DC), DC in the next 67 stitches until the end of the row.
 Do not turn, continue to crochet around the rectangle on the short side, work 5 Dc in total on this side.
 Continue on the long side, 68 Dc in total and on the short side 5 Dc in total.
 Sl st in the first DC. (total 146 in this round)

 Round 8: Ch 2, Dc in each stitch across the round.

 Round 9: Ch 3 (counts as first DC and Ch 1), skip one, DC in the next. *Ch 1, skip one, DC in next* Repeat from* to* until the end of the row. (total 73 DC).
 Sl st to close the round.

 Round 10- 30: Ch 3, DC in every stitch above DC from the row below and Ch 1 between the DC stitches (73 DCs).
 Close the round with a Sl St.